 In his book Art and The End of Apartheid, John Peffer writes about the Medu Art Ensemble: “For them a true culture of the people would be one that was not exclusive to the elite of the world of art galleries, but was seen in the streets, on T-shirts and posters (…).”
-There is thus a certain amount of irony attached to the fact that some of their posters can be found in a Johannesburg gallery these days.
+There is thus a certain amount of irony attached to the fact that some of their posters, which served as motivation for the struggle against Apartheid in South Africa, can be found in Goodman Gallery in a Johannesburg these days.
 But not as we know them.
-Judy Seidman, the original creator of some of these posters reacts in an open letter which we obtained earlier this week:
+This time, the slogans on these posters have been changed to make a comment on the current state of South Africa, and particularly the ruling party, the ANC.
+Judy Seidman, the original creator of some of these posters reacts in an open letter which we obtained earlier this week — Editors.

 Every artist gets a rush from seeing their work on public display, especially if unexpected – a zing of recognition, pride, sheer ego, all at once.
 Today I experienced the flip side: the stomach-turning sensation brought about by unexpectedly seeing my work on display, only to realize that it has been taken over and remade by someone else to give a totally different and unacceptable meaning, and (insult to injury) hanging out there in that other artist’s name.